 Fees: Mobile payment charge less per transaction than plastic cards, which equates to direct savings & easy reconciliations for merchants.

-Oldest, easiest way in good old times even in current time also its still widely used.
+The oldest and the easiest way in good old times even in current time also it’s still widely used.
 Security bond/guarantee, Cheques, Bank Draft and vouchers.
 The four main items on a cheque are

 - Drawer, the person or entity who makes the cheque